Zanele Muholi, MaID X, Durban, South Africa, 2015

 While you watch another person, who might be of a different race or ethnicity, pass through the border without being troubled, for you, the questions continue: “What are you doing for a living?”
 “I take photographs . . .”
 “What type of photographs?
 Please show me.”
 But you are not supposed to open your phone at security, acknowledging the sign that says, “No mobile phones.”
 As you know, I don’t travel for leisure—this is work, always.
 The portrait is about traveling as a black person, as a photographer.

-This interview is adapted from Zanele Muholi: Somnyama Ngonyama, Hail the Dark Lioness, now available from Aperture.
+This interview is adapted from Zanele Muholi: Somnyama Ngonyama, Hail the Dark Lioness (Aperture, 2018).